Enphase Microinverters In My Solar Energy Project

 1. The Enphase IQ7A microinverter provides great performance with a continuous 349W output, which is a nice match for my Trina 390W panels.

 2. Microinverters start generating energy at lower levels of sunlight than a traditional inverter and have excellent efficiency (European weighted efficiency is 96.5%).
-I've have yet to experience a single day, where I have not generated energy.
+I've have yet to experience a single day, where I have not generated some energy.
+We generated 7,471kWh in 2023.

 3. Enphase microinverters are extremely reliable and feature an excellent 25-year warranty.
 I have read lots of good things about them and they have been in use for many years, with extremely low failure rates.